Amara Resort and Spa

 Average time to visit

-Call us on to start planning your vacation to Amara Resort and Spa or take a look at our itineraries to The Southwest
+Call us on to start planning your holiday to Amara Resort and Spa or take a look at our itineraries to United States of America

 The Amara prides itself as an outdoor-loving extrovert’s paradise.
 Situated just moments away from the red rock landscape Arizona is so famous for, those with an adventurous streak will love retreating to the hotel.
 The hotel is a self-confessed social hub where guests are encouraged to participate in morning tea and coffee hours as well as complimentary yoga classes and evening wine sessions to catch up on the days spent admiring the breath-taking rock formations.
 Situated at an elevation of 4,500 feet, the resort benefits from a unique Creekside location combining the best of forest and canyon scenery.